hanami/controller/README.md

 If `resource.cache_key` is equal to `IfNoneMatch` header, then hanami will `halt 304`.

-An alterative to hashing based check, is the time based check:
+An alternative to hashing based check, is the time based check:

 ```ruby
 require "hanami/controller"